LEDThereBeLight/intuitive-coding/_posts/2015-02-12-APIs-and-interfacing-with-the-web.md

 section: app-building
 ---

+### In progress section.
+The rough outline is here for you to read if you're interested, otherwise it will be cleaned up and explained better soon.

 ### Pulling GIFs from the web

 It's finally time to extend our app to pull in images from the web, rather than just showing the GIFs we hardcoded into the page.
 We'll add a search bar for the user to choose a category of picture which will be fetched from the Giphy API and shown on the page.